+COLLABORATE.
+CONTRIBUTE.
 This document is uncontrolled once printed.
-Please check on the Trust's Intranet site for the most up to date version. ©Milton Keynes University Hospital NHS Foundation Trust gestational age at 7-9 weeks.
-16 weeks Offer retinal assessment at 16-20 weeks to women with pre-existing diabetes if diabetic retinopathy was present at their first antenatal clinic visit.
-Offer self-monitoring of blood glucose or a 75 g 2hour OGTT as soon as possible for women with a history of gestational diabetes who book in the second trimester 20 weeks Offer an ultrasound scan for detecting fetal structural abnormalities, including examination of the fetal heart (4 chambers, outflow tracts and 3 vessels).
+Please check on the Trust's Intranet site for the most up to date version. ©Milton Keynes University Hospital NHS Foundation Trust ton Keynes University Hospital NHS Foundation Trust Arrange contact with the joint diabetes and antenatal clinic every 2-4 weeks throughout pregnancy for all service users with diabetes.
+Measure HbA1c levels for service users with pre-existing diabetes or previous GDM to determine the level of risk for the pregnancy.
+Confirm viability of pregnancy and gestational age at 7-9 weeks - arrange EPAU scan if necessary Offer self-monitoring of blood glucose or a 75g 2 hour OGTT between 14-16 weeks gestational diabetes who book in the first trimester.
+16 weeks Offer retinal assessment at 16-20 weeks to service users with pre-existing diabetes if diabetic retinopathy was present at their first antenatal clinic visit.
+Offer self-monitoring of blood glucose or a 75 g 2hour OGTT as soon as possible for service users with a history of gestational diabetes who book in the second trimester 20 weeks Offer an ultrasound scan for detecting fetal structural abnormalities, including examination of the fetal heart (4 chambers, outflow tracts and 3 vessels).
 28 weeks Offer ultrasound monitoring of fetal growth and amniotic fluid volume.
-Offer retinal assessment to all women with pre-existing diabetes.
-Women diagnosed with gestational diabetes as a result of routine antenatal testing at 24-28 weeks enter the care pathway.
+Offer retinal assessment to all service users with pre-existing diabetes.
+Service users diagnosed with gestational diabetes as a result of routine antenatal testing at 24-28 weeks enter the care pathway.
 32 weeks Offer ultrasound monitoring of fetal growth and amniotic fluid volume.
-Offer nulliparous women all routine investigations normally scheduled for 31 weeks in routine antenatal care.
-34 weeks No additional or different care for women with diabetes.
+Offer nulliparous service users all routine investigations normally scheduled for 31 weeks in routine antenatal care.
+34 weeks No additional or different care for service users with diabetes.
 36 weeks Offer ultrasound monitoring of fetal growth and amniotic fluid volume.
 Provide information and advice about: timing, mode and management of birth analgesia and anaesthesia changes to blood glucose lowering therapy during and after birth care of the baby after birth initiation of breastfeeding and the effect of breastfeeding on blood glucose control contraception and follow up.
-37 +0 weeks to 38 +6 weeks Offer induction of labour, or caesarean section if indicated, to women with type 1 or type 2 diabetes; otherwise await spontaneous labour 38 weeks Offer tests of fetal wellbeing 39 weeks Offer tests of fetal wellbeing.
-Advise women with uncomplicated gestational diabetes to give birth no later than 40 +6 weeks
+37 +0 weeks to 38 +6 weeks Offer induction of labour, or caesarean section if indicated, to service users with type 1 or type 2 diabetes; otherwise await spontaneous labour 38 weeks Offer tests of fetal wellbeing 39 weeks Offer tests of fetal wellbeing.
+Advise service users with uncomplicated gestational diabetes to give birth no later than 40 +6 weeks